coder-backend/NASA-Hackathon2020/README.md

 ![home](Images/home.jpeg)

-So here you can see different buttons, 'Fire' buttons will give you the nearest fire brigade number similarly 'Police' button will give you the nearest police telephone number and Similar thing goes to 'Hospital'
+So here you can see different buttons, 'Fire' button will give you the nearest fire brigade number similarly 'Police' button will give you the nearest police telephone number and Similar thing goes to 'Hospital'.
+All of these buttons calls their respective APIs

 If you look to the upper right corror of the home screen will see logo of two people and a + sign, if you click on that you will get something like: